Emily C. Palacios

 Emily Palacios focuses her practice on transactional and litigation matters involving real estate, construction, land use, and public law and government affairs.
-She has practiced law in Michigan since 2002 and is a member in our Detroit office.
+She has practiced law in Michigan since 2002 and is a member in our Detroit, Grand Rapids, and Kalamazoo offices.

 Real Estate and Construction